North Carolina Softball Hall of Fame

 • Member of Davidson County Sports Hall of Fame

-Few coaches have had such an impact on their program in so short a time.
-After taking over the Central Davidson program in 2000, Gene was able to convert what had been an average program into a conference winner by his third season and a state contender by his fifth season.
+Few coaches have had such an impact on a school’s softball program in so short a time.
+After taking over the Central Davidson program in 2000, Coach Poindexter was able to convert what had been an average program into a conference winner by his third season and a state contender by his fifth season.
 In 2008 his team was one of only two North Carolina high schools to be recognized nationally in fastpitch softball by USA Today/National Fastpitch Coaches Association polling.
 He has had numerous players go on to be successful college players.
 At one time or another during his thirty year teaching career, he also coached football, basketball, baseball, and cross country, as well as serving as the school’s athletic director.

 In 2013, Gene joined a small group of unique and highly honored individuals in his community when he was inducted into the Davidson County Sports Hall of Fame.